 It must be used sparingly because ingesting too much ginger may lead to stomach burns and might trigger indigestion.

-Additional reading: health benefits and therapeutic value of ginger
+- Additional reading: health benefits of ginger

 Garlic against fever

 Drinking a glass of warm milk imbued with one or two cloves of garlic doesn’t sound very appealing… But this mixture actually helps fend off symptoms of the flu, like fever.